SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/add-dependency.md

 6. Select Cloud Foundry space created in [Exercise 1 Step 1: Create Cloud Foundry Space](./create-space.md).

-## Setup initial data for Incident Management Application
+## Enhance the Incident Management Application Data Model

+In this section we will enhance the Data Model of Incident Management Application to support Vector Embeddings

 1. Open `schema.cds` and add the following code snippets: